LUMC/pytest-workflow/docs/manual.rst

 directory to run.
 These directories are cleaned up after the tests are completed.
 If you wish to inspect the output of a failing workflow you can use the ``--keep-workflow-wd`` flag to disable cleanup.
 This will also make sure the logs of the pipeline are saved in the temporary directory.
-The ``--keep-workflow-wd`` flag is highly recommended when debugging pipelines.
+When ``--keep-workflow-wd`` is set, the paths to the logs and the temporary directory are reported in pytest's output.
+The `--keep-workflow-wd`` flag is highly recommended when debugging pipelines.

 If you wish to change the temporary directory in which the workflows are run use ``--basetemp <dir>`` to change pytest's base temp directory.